 Dr. Helene Hopfer's work focuses on the human-food interface.
 She studies how food composition and structure affect human perception and food choice and combines sensory and consumer science with analytical chemistry, instrumental analysis, and multivariate statistics to elucidate the impact of production, processing, storage, and presentation on perception.
 Dr. Hopfer is also interested in improving flavor of plant products by linking sensory science to the breeding process more effectively.
 She teaches courses in data analysis (Sensometrics) and chemical methods of food analysis.

 Dr. Sarah V. Kirkmeyer’s focus is on consumer insights and sensory evaluation for new product innovation, leveraging qualitative, quantitative, and hybrid consumer research; sensory methods including descriptive, discrimination, and affective research; and advanced analytics.
 She combines her educational background with years of experience in industry with global consumer product companies, the flavor and fragrance industry, and market research across a variety of food and non-food categories.
-Dr. Kirkmeyer is the senior director of client partnerships at InsightsNow, and she teaches Consumer Insights.
+Dr. Kirkmeyer is the Senior Manager of User Research at Kroger and is conducting consumer perception research at Penn State together with teaching FDSC 516 Consumer Insights.

 Ready to Learn More?

 Get the resources you need to make informed decisions about your education.
 Request information on this program and other programs of interest by completing this form.